NikolozR/NikolozR/README.md

 ### 👨‍💻 About Me

-I’m a frontend developer with a passion for building purposeful web applications—whether it’s tools that improve everyday life, projects that make things more fun, or full-scale platforms that demonstrate technical depth.
-I enjoy turning ideas into clean, intuitive interfaces and care deeply about both how things look and how they work.
+I'm a frontend developer who loves building things — whether it's a tool that solves an everyday problem, a fun side project with friends, or a full product that pushes my technical skills.
+I enjoy turning ideas into clean, intuitive interfaces and care just as much about how things work as how they look.

 ---